 I was inspired to leave my longtime business career and seek a new role providing legal protection and advocacy for elders and their families

 I develop expertise through membership in the National Academy of Elder Law Attorneys and its Washington chapter, as well as the Washington and Spokane County Bar Associations.
-I give back through Board membership for the Senior Action Network of Eastern Washington and volunteer work with the Alzheimer's Association and Wills Clinics for First Responders and Veterans.
+To give back, I am currently involved in the following organizations:

 I could be such a better advocate for my mother now.
 But that is not the way life works.
 I am inspired to know that every day I get to help families like ours with the legal and social needs that often arise with aging.
 I consider this the 'peace of mind' business.
 It would be my pleasure to help your family find peace of mind and an easier way.